SPoint42/codehackademy-demolabs/README.md

 * XXE,

-* No Content Security Policy.
+* No Content Security Policy,

+* Dependency with a known CVE,

+* Weak hash algorithm used for password hashing.

+Search for tag **EPLVULN** in sources files in order to find vulnerability location.

 # Application stack